Should a Tucson Moving Company Spend Money on Google Ads?

 Are Local Service Ads Better Than Search Ads for Movers?

-Search Ads give you more control.
-You write the headline, pick the landing page, choose exactly which keywords trigger your ad, and set geographic targeting down to specific zip codes in Tucson.
-That control matters when you want to target commercial moves, long-distance jobs, or specific neighborhoods like the Foothills or Oro Valley where average move values are higher.
+Search Ads trade that conversion rate for control.
+You write the headline, choose the landing page, decide which keywords fire, and target down to a zip code.
+That control earns its keep when you are chasing commercial work, long-distance jobs, or the neighborhoods where the average move is simply worth more.

 Local Service Ads (LSAs)